rustiever/Sorting-Algorthims-Visualization/README.md

-Note: currently the file is mix of c and c++
+Note: currently the file is mix of c and c++.
+So need to seperate them.
+Current goal is make the code more readable and maintainable.